Karl-Rudolf Korte: Education

 Korte studied Political Science, German and Pedagogy in Mainz and Tübingen.
 In 1983 he passed the state examination and in 1988 he became a doctor. phil.
 PhD at the University of Mainz.

 Career

 Academic career

 After completing his studies, Korte worked as a research assistant and head of several research projects at the University of Mainz until 1995.

-Subsequently, he participated in the establishment of the Center for Applied Policy Research at the Ludwig-Maximilians-University Munich.
-In 1997, Korte habilitated at the Ludwig-Maximilians-Universität München and was awarded a prize for the best habilitation thesis.
-After visiting professorships at the Universities of Trier, Cologne, Munich and Duisburg, he has been Professor of Political Science at the University of Duisburg-Essen since 2002 at the chair "Political System of the Federal Republic of Germany and Modern Theories of the State".
+Subsequently, he participated in the establishment of the Center for Applied Policy Research at LMU Munich.
+In 1997, Korte was habilitated at LMU Munich and was awarded a prize for the best habilitation thesis.
+After visiting professorships at the Universities of Trier, Cologne, Munich and Duisburg-Essen, he has been professor of Political Science at the University of Duisburg-Essen since 2002 at the chair "Political System of the Federal Republic of Germany and Modern Theories of the State".

-He has been Director of the NRW School of Governance since 2006 and from 2010 - 2017 Dean of the Faculty of Social Sciences at the University of Duisburg-Essen.
+He has been Director of the NRW School of Governance since 2006 and from 2010 to 2017 Dean of the Faculty of Social Sciences at the University of Duisburg-Essen.